 Pretty much the whole time I was in New York, I either caught one of the famous yellow cabs or walked.
 Cabs are everywhere, and to be honest, I found them to be pretty good value for money.
 There are also many attractions in this city that are close together, which is excellent when you are walking between tourist spots, as it really helps you appreciate the city up close.

 One time I decided to avoid the traffic and brave the subway.
 It was such a terrifying experience!
-It wasn’t even rush hour yet, and there was already millions of people darting around in every direction.
+It wasn’t even rush hour yet, and there were already millions of people darting around in every direction.
 It was far worse than the London Underground!
 I felt really lost, the maps made no sense, and the whole environment was extremely overwhelming.
 Upon asking for help, the advice given to me by a staff member was very confusing.
 It was almost as if he didn’t want to help me as I wasn’t a New Yorker.
 So yeah, it really wasn’t a positive experience.
 I think the next time I go back, I will probably give the subway another go.
 I was quite young at the time, and I have traveled a lot more since then, so I’m sure today I’d be up for the task.